Baryogenesis from the weak scale to the grand unification scale: Other models

 In string compactifications one expects moduli fields in the effective low-energy theory, whose mass depends on the mechanism and energy scale of supersymmetry breaking.
-If they are sufficiently heavy, they can reheat the universe to a temperature of order 100~MeV, so that nucleosynthesis is not affected.
-In their decays they can generate the matter-antimatter asymmetry as well as cold dark matter as higgsinos or winos.
-Since matter and dark matter have the same origin, the similarity of their energy densities can be naturally explained \cite{Kitano:2008tk}.
+If they are sufficiently heavy, they can reheat the Universe to a temperature of the order of 100~MeV, so nucleosynthesis is not affected.
+In their decays they can generate the matter-antimatter asymmetry as well as cold dark matter as Higgsinos or winos.
+Since matter and dark matter have the same origin, the similarity of their energy densities can be explained \citep*{Elor:2018twp,Nelson:2019fln}.

-So far the curvature of space-time has played no role in the considered models of baryogenesis.
+To date the curvature of space-time has played no role in the considered models of baryogenesis.
 However, the Ricci scalar of a gravitational background can play the role of the axion in spontaneous baryogenesis, and its coupling to the baryon-number current can be the source of a baryon asymmetry, which is referred to as gravitational baryogenesis \cite{Davoudiasl:2004gf}.
-Alternatively, gravitational waves from inflation can lead to leptogenesis via the gravitational anomaly of the lepton current \cite{Alexander:2004us}.
-Moreover, in the Standard Model with heavy right-handed neutrinos and CP-violating couplings, which was considered for thermal leptogenesis in Section~\ref{sec:thermalLG}, loop-corrections lead to a low-energy effective action where the gravitational field couples to the current of left-handed neutrinos, such that neutrinos and anti-neutrinos propagate differently in space-time \cite{McDonald:2015ooa}.
-In a quantitative analyses it has been demonstrated that this effect can indeed account for the observed baryon asymmetry \cite{McDonald:2020ghc,Samanta:2020tcl}.
+Alternatively, gravitational waves from inflation can lead to leptogenesis via the gravitational anomaly of the lepton current \citep*{Alexander:2004us}.
+Moreover, in the standard model with heavy right-handed neutrinos and $CP$-violating couplings, which was considered for thermal leptogenesis in Sec. \ref{sec:thermalLG}, loop corrections lead to a low-energy effective action where the gravitational field couples to the current of left-handed neutrinos, such that neutrinos and antineutrinos propagate differently in space-time \cite{McDonald:2015ooa}.
+In quantitative analyses it has been demonstrated that this effect can indeed account for the observed baryon asymmetry \cite{McDonald:2020ghc,Samanta:2020tcl}.